Honeycrisp apple tree

 However don't think this means it won't grow in the southern states - Honeycrisp has a wide climate range and seems quite at home in warmer zones.
 Although we normally suggest up to Zone 8, it can be grown in even warmer zones such as southern California.

 The well-balanced flavor can become bland if the tree is allowed to over-crop - and Honeycrisp does tend to over-crop if given a chance.
 This can also lead to pre-harvest drop, a particular issue with Honeycrisp in warmer areas.
-So whilst this is not a tree that requires thinning if outright production is your goal, if you want the best flavor then thin the fruitlets as soon as they have formed.
+So although this is not a tree that requires thinning if outright production is your goal, if you want the best flavor then thin the fruitlets as soon as they have formed.

 Honeycrisp is known for its excellent scab-resistance.
 It appears to have some resistance to fireblight as well, but if you are in a fireblight area the University of Minnesotal recommends using fireblight-resistant rootstocks, such as the Geneva series.